tessavdheiden/SafeCritic/README.md

 python3 -m scripts.train               # Trains the model
 python3 -m scripts.evaluate_model      # Evaluates a trained model
 ```
+## Improve evaluator
+- [ ] Seperate training the oracle (from real data only and/or the trained generator)
+- [ ] Learn collision checking of oracle
+- [ ] Collision checking, discrete or continous collision checking?
+- [ ] Change loss functions of Generator and Oracle

 ## Improve code
 - [ ] Organize code: Seperate dataset from model, delete simple lstm, seperate code in scripts, sgan into more folders (better naming)